baihacker/main/docs/_posts/2020-04-12-The_prefix-sum_of_multiplicative_function_dirichlet_convolution.md

 * **case M.** find $sf(n)$ when $F=G*H$ ($G$, $H$ are known), or
 * **case I.** find $sg(n)$ when $G=F/H$ ($F$, $H$ are known).
 We can rewrite it as $G*H=F$.

-The orignal version (more than two helper functions) can be solved by applying these implementations more than one times.
+If there are more than two helper functions, apply these implementations more than one time.

 ## **Raw** implementations
 For **case M.**, a **raw** implementation is to compute the convolution of $G$ and $H$ directly.